gopi-suvanam/scribbler-website/docs.md

 ### Adding and Deleting Cells
 To adapt the notebook's structure and accommodate evolving requirements, the cell-menu provides options to add new cells or delete existing ones.
 By selecting the "Add Cell" button (✛), users can easily insert a new cell below the current cell, facilitating the addition of new content or code.
 Conversely, the "Delete Cell" button (☓) empowers users to remove unnecessary or redundant cells, maintaining a clean and concise notebook structure.
 Cell can be added using Option/Alt-Enter.

+## Variable Scope

+In Scribbler, variables declared using let and const are scoped to the same cell.
+This means that variables declared in one cell are not accessible in other cells, unless explicitly exported or imported.

+### Global Variables

+To declare global variables in Scribbler, you can use one of the following methods:

+Use the window object: window.varName = 'value';

+Declare the variable without using let or const: varName = 'value';

+Note that global variables can be accessed from any cell in the notebook.

+### Top-Level Await

+Scribbler supports top-level await, which allows you to use the await keyword outside of an async function.
+However, this is simulated by incorporating cells with top-level await into an async function internally.

+To use top-level await in Scribbler, simply write your code as you would in an async function, using the await keyword to wait for promises to resolve.

+### Best Practices

+To keep your code organized and maintainable, it's recommended to keep function definitions in separate cells without top-level code.
+This will help you avoid polluting the global scope and make it easier to reuse functions across your notebook.

 ## Documentation and HTML